 - One month, single-entry: You are allowed one entry into Vietnam and your stay may last up to one month.

-- One month, multiple-entry: You are allowed to enter and exit Vietnam several times within one month.
+- One month, multiple-entry: You are allowed to enter and exit Vietnam several times within a one month period.

 - Three months, single-entry: You are allowed one entry into Vietnam and your stay may last up to three months.

 - Three months, multiple-entry: You are allowed to enter and exit Vietnam several times within a three-month period.

 - Six months, multiple-entry: You are allowed to enter and exit Vietnam several times within a six-month period.
 You may only stay up to 3 months per entry.

 - One year, multiple-entry: You may enter and exit Vietnam several times within a one-year period.
 You may only stay up to 3 months per entry.

 Currently, there are two ways of obtaining a tourist visa for Vietnam.
 The first way is the traditional route of obtaining a Vietnam tourist visa from the Vietnamese Embassy/Consulate Office (or online) PRIOR to arriving in Vietnam.
 The second way of obtaining a Vietnam tourist visa is obtaining one UPON arrival into Vietnam.
 There are pros and cons to both options and I will detail them later on in this post.

 Getting a Vietnam tourist visa prior to arriving in Vietnam